olivierpi974/olivierpi974/README.md

  👋 Hi, Welcome on my GitHub!

-  I am a wagon alumni recently completed data science bootcamp.
+  I am a wagon alumni recently completed data science | AI bootcamp.
 I am working on hands-on projects to build my kwnoledge on this field.
-I am a wagon alumni.
   Transitioning from a dedicated science educator to a passionate data scientist, I bring a unique perspective that combines analytical rigor with effective communication.